vitaly-t/connection-string/README.md

 * Multiple hosts - for connecting to multiple servers
 * Fully optional syntax for every element in the connection string
+* It unifies Unix sockets support with the URL standard
 * Automatic defaults configuration for missing parameters
 * Re-construction of a connection string from object
 * Friendlier access to all of the URL's details